 A portion of our business activities are conducted in foreign countries, including China, Malaysia and Taiwan.
 Our business benefits from free trade agreements, and we also rely on various U.S. corporate tax provisions related to international commerce as we build, market and sell our products globally.
 Changes in U.S. or international social, political, regulatory and economic conditions could impact our business, reputation, financial condition and results of operations.
 Political and economic instability, geopolitical conflicts, political unrest, civil strife, terrorist activity, acts of war, public corruption, expropriation, nationalism and other economic or political uncertainties in the United States or internationally could interrupt and negatively affect the sale of our products or other business operations.
 Any negative sentiment toward the United States as a result of any such changes could also adversely affect our business.
 In addition, changes in laws and policies governing foreign trade, manufacturing, development and investment in the territories or countries where we currently sell our products or conduct our business could adversely affect our business.
-U.S. presidential administrations have instituted or proposed changes in trade policies that include the negotiation or termination of trade agreements, the imposition of higher tariffs on imports into the U.S., economic sanctions on individuals, corporations or countries, and other government regulations affecting trade between the U.S. and other countries where we conduct our business.
-It may be time-consuming and expensive for us to alter our business operations to adapt to or comply with any such changes.
-Changes or proposed changes in U.S. or other countries' trade policies may result in restrictions and economic disincentives on international trade.
-Tariffs and other changes in U.S. trade policy have in the past and could in the future trigger retaliatory actions by affected countries, and certain foreign governments have instituted or are considering imposing retaliatory measures on certain U.S. goods.
-Further, any emerging protectionist or nationalist trends either in the United States or in other countries could affect the trade environment.
-Amtech, like many other multinational corporations, does a significant amount of business that would be impacted by changes to the trade policies of the United States and foreign countries (including governmental action related to tariffs, international trade agreements, or economic sanctions).
-Such changes have the potential to adversely impact the U.S. economy or certain sectors thereof or the economy of another country in which we conduct operations, our industry and the global demand for our products, and as a result, could have a material adverse effect on our business, financial condition and results of operations.
-We are continuing to evaluate the impact of the announced and other proposed tariffs on products that we import from China, and we may experience a material increase in the cost of our products, which may result in our products becoming less attractive relative to products offered by our competitors.
+I.S. presidential administrations have instituted or proposed changes in trade policies that include the negotiation or termination of trade agreements, the imposition of higher tariffs on imports into the U.S., economic sanctions on individuals, corporations or countries, and other government regulations affecting trade between the U.S. trade policy have in the past and could in the future trigger retaliatory actions by affected countries, and certain foreign governments have instituted or are considering imposing retaliatory measures on certain U.S. goods.
+Further, any emerging protectionist or nationalist trends either in the United States or in other countries of the trade environment.
+Amtech, like many other multinational corporations, does a significant amount of business that would be impacted by changes to the trade policies of the Unite increase in the cost of our products, which may result in our products becoming less attractive relative to products offered by our competitors.